xrrocha/scontrino-proxy/README.md

 ## What's Next?

-The next step in the roadmap is to allow the proxy to recognize certain requests and re-route them to alternate services (possibly after preprocessing the request) while still forwarding unrecognized traffic to the proxied server.
+The next step in the roadmap is to allow the proxy to recognize certain requests and re-route them to alternate services (possibly after request preprocessing) while still forwarding unrecognized traffic to the proxied server.

-This could enable incremental migration of server responsibilities in a way reminiscent of [Hans Moravec](https://en.wikipedia.org/wiki/Hans_Moravec)'s 1989 vision as outlined in his ["After Life"](https://frc.ri.cmu.edu/~hpm/project.archive/robot.papers/1989/Afterlife.html):
+This could enable incremental migration of server responsibilities in a way reminiscent of [Hans Moravec](https://en.wikipedia.org/wiki/Hans_Moravec)'s 1989 vision outlined in his ["After Life"](https://frc.ri.cmu.edu/~hpm/project.archive/robot.papers/1989/Afterlife.html):

 > You've just been wheeled into the operating room.
 A robot brain surgeon